aflansburg/fping-scan/README.md

     ```brew install fping```

-    If you have issues (as I did, with a "*cannot create link*" error, do this:
+    If you have issues (as I did) with a "*cannot create link*" error, do this:

     ```sudo chown your_username_here /usr/local/share/man/man8```